Muhsin-603/Jgame/README.md

 * **Camera**: Player-following viewport with culling optimization
 * **Collision**: Multi-layer detection (entity-to-entity, entity-to-wall)

-## 📜 The Bug Hunter's Log: The Weekend War
+## 📜 The Bug Hunter's Log: A Saga of Exorcism

-This game was reforged in the crucible of a single weekend.
-We faced down a legion of the damned and emerged victorious.
+This game was forged in the crucible of impossible bugs and late-night caffeine.
+We didn't just write code; we performed exorcisms on sentient lines of logic.
 Let the record show the demons we have slain:

-* **The Spider-pocalypse (The Infinite Cloning Vat):** A misplaced line of code in `updateGame()` was creating a new spider 60 times a second, unleashing a memory-leaking plague that brought the universe to its knees. **Status: Annihilated.**

-* **The Dimensional Warp:** Our spider, in a fit of mathematical rage, learned to divide by zero.
-This corrupted its coordinates (`Pos: [0, 2147483087]`), teleporting it to the edge of reality and crashing the game. **Status: Banished.**

-* **The Cursed Artwork:** A series of corrupted PNG files haunted our image loader, causing the game to crash on startup with a `decodeImage` error.
-This demon was immune to code fixes and required a full digital exorcism of the art assets themselves. **Status: Cleansed.**
+### Setup Nightmares
+Battled invisible files, incorrect package declarations, misplaced .java files, and IDEs that refused to acknowledge the existence of entire folders (src, res).
+The .classpath file became both our most hated enemy and our most trusted weapon.

+### The Sprite Scavenger Hunt
+Fought countless NullPointerExceptions and crashes caused by incorrect file paths, case-sensitive filename typos, corrupted PNG metadata (readMetadata, decodeImage), and the vengeful .classpath file rendering entire asset folders invisible.

+### The Collision Conundrum
+Overcame the paradox of rotated visual sprites versus static rectangular hitboxes (solved with circular collision), only to face invisible hitboxes due to size mismatches and characters trapped in "pixel-perfect prisons" by off-by-one boundary checks.

+### The AI Uprising
+Our spiders developed existential crises (checking their own state for WEBBED), suffered amnesia (forgetting crucial methods like getRadius), got stuck in anxiety loops (pacing back and forth), spawned inside walls, divided by zero resulting in dimensional warping (NaN/Infinity coordinates), and achieved perfect stealth (random invisibility bugs).

 * **The Ghost in the Machine (The `.classpath` Haunting):** The most stubborn ghost of all.
 It hid in the IDE's configuration, making our `res` folder invisible to the game engine.
 It took multiple rituals and a manual file creation to finally evict this poltergeist. **Status: EVICTED.**

 * **The Disco Spider & The Moonwalk:** Our enemies were born with a rebellious spirit, spinning in place and moonwalking in the wrong direction.
 We battled their inverted compasses and taught them the laws of trigonometry. **Status: Choreographed into submission.**

-## 🎮 Game Design Document (Revision 6)
+## 🎮 Game Design Document (Revision 9)

 #### Game Overview
 * **Title:** Buglife
 * **Genre:** Top-down stealth/survival
-* **Core Concept:** Survival of a bug in a human household.
+* **Core Concept:** Survival of a small entity in a human household

 #### Current Progress
-* ✅ All core features from the "Features" list are implemented and stable.
+* ✅ All core features from the "Features" list are implemented and stable
-* ✅ The foundational engine for a 2D tile-based game is complete.
-* ✅ Implement a "Game Over" screen, a main menu, and a restart
-* ✅ Load map data from external `.txt` files to become a true level designer.
+* ✅ Player character, animations, AI, UI, and world interaction significantly upgraded
+* ✅ Advanced stealth mechanics and trap systems fully operational
+* ✅ Complex state machine and UI system completed

 #### Planned Next Steps

-* **New Threats:** Bring on the ultimate horror: the `Human`!
+* **New Threats (THE HUMAN!):** The ultimate horror
+* **Sound Design:** Add atmospheric music and sound effects
+* **Additional Mechanics:** More environmental hazards and power-ups

 ---

-## ✍️ The Bug-Hunting Crew
+## ✍️ The Crew

 * **Lead Architect & Chief Exorcist:** Drac
 * **The Infestation Squad (AI Choreographers):** Sai, Rishnu, Shibili